 6. Viral infections, such as feline leukemia virus (FeLV) and feline infectious peritonitis virus (FIP)—see the handouts “Feline Leukemia Virus Disease Complex” and “Feline Infectious Peritonitis” for more information

 "CKD is the end stage of various disease processes rather than a specific disease in its own right."

 How is the disease diagnosed?

-Could the renal failure have been diagnosed earlier?
+Could the disease have been diagnosed earlier?

-A recently developed blood test to assess levels of SDMA (a naturally occurring biological indicator for kidney function) has been used to determine if early renal failure is occurring.
+Until recently, early diagnosis of chronic renal failure was challenging.
+Neither clinical signs of renal failure nor rises in BUN and creatinine are evident until significant loss of kidney function has occurred.
+A newer blood test to assess levels of SDMA (a naturally occurring biological indicator for kidney function) has been used to determine if early renal failure is occurring.
 SDMA concentrations increase above the normal reference interval well before serum creatinine becomes elevated.
-This will help your veterinarian provide for treatment for your cat at a much earlier stage in the disease.
+This will help your veterinarian provide treatment for your cat at a much earlier stage in the disease.

-How does CRF affect my cat?
+How does chronic kidney disease affect my cat?

 What treatments are available?

-- Special diets - feeding low protein and low phosphorus diets help lower the level of waste products in the bloodstream.
+• Therapeutic diets.
+Restricted protein and low phosphorus diets help lower the level of waste products in the bloodstream.
 These can be prepared at home or are available ready prepared from your veterinary practice.

-© Copyright 2017 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.